srajankumar/freshies/README.md

 # Freshies

 Imagine going out with a large group of friends and enjoying a fun-filled day together.
-Everyone's having a great time and suddenly, hunger strikes!
+Everyone's having a great time and suddenly, thirst strikes!
 As the responsible one in the group, you take everyone's orders, but wait, did you miss someone's order?

 ## Features